Gradište Monastery

-Gradište Monastery is in Buljarica, Montenegro, not far from Petrovac na moru.
-Like Reževići Monastery,Gradište was originally a medieval inn of the old Serbian Empire.
+Gradište Monastery is in Buljarica, Montenegro, not far from Petrovac na Moru.
+Gradište was originally a medieval inn of the old Serbian Empire.
 It also was affiliated with Kosovo's Visoki Dečani Monastery.
-Founded in 1116, Gradište was mentioned in a document from the time of King Milutin in 1307.
-The monastery's three churches are St. Nicholas', built in 1610; the Assumption of the Holy Mother of God, whose frescoes date from 1620s; and Saint Sava's, both the former built in 1855 and the latter built in the early 1500s.
+Founded in 1116, the monastery consists of three churches and a dormitory.
+The three churches are St. Nicholas', built in 1610; the Assumption of the Holy Mother of God, whose frescoes date from 1620s; and Saint Sava's, both the former built in 1855 and the latter built in the early 1500s.